On August 12, 2021, the Illinois Geothermal Coalition hosted it's third webinar in the Geothermal Illinois Series.

 |Energy||Geothermal at WPP||In Progress||

 This project will involve the design, construction, and installation of a geothermal system to heat one greenhouse at the UIUC Woody Perennial Polyculture (WPP) Research Site, located near the southwest corner of Race Street and Windsor Avenue.
-Water circulated through geothermal piping installed in a series of 150 feet deep boreholes will capture the earth's heat (~55°F) and be transported to the surface for heating of the greenhouse.

 |Energy||Geothermal Monitoring Well on Bardeen Quad||Ongoing||

 Campus researchers are installing a geothermal monitoring well in the northwest corner of the John Bardeen Quad during December 2018.
 The borehole will be 450 feet deep and it will allow campus to investigate the applicability of using geothermal heat exchange at the University of Illinois at Urbana-Champaign.